 I negotiate a crude treaty--each race will leave the other alone at least.
 Over time, I teach my most curious classmates the rudiments of Gargoyle.
 I'm actually becoming friends with a few of these strange winged beings, and they learn a little human speech.

 Right at the dream's end, I'm unsure--just a trace of doubt, but...
 Was I a gargoyle, transformed and raised as human by the wizards, precisely to be a go-between?
 Or am I just being a shaman again?
 It's always been my nature to try on others' viewpoints--and shapes.
 In the end I decide it doesn't matter if I was born or hatched, gargoyle or human.

 A NOTE YEARS LATER

 No, this isn't a Rowling ripoff.
 When I dreamed this, I hadn't yet visited Harry Potter's school.
-Just Harper Hall, and the Isle of Roke, and Chrestomanci's house, and several others built long before Hogwarts opened its doors.
+Just the Isle of Roke on Earthsea, and Harper Hall on Pern, and Chrestomanci's house, and all the others built long before Hogwarts opened its doors.